zihmm/prompt-deck/README.md

-# PromptDeck: Simple web-app to run prompt battles
+# PromptDeck – A simple web-app to run prompt battles

----
 PromptDeck is an easy-to-use, simple and flexible solution to run your own image-based prompt battle events with a crystal clear, beautiful UI.

 It uses a simple XLSX-file (Excel) for round based informations and Dropbox API for file storage.